LAS1010 : Introduction to Latin America

 Aims

-In consonance with the overall aim of the degree offered in the School of Modern Languages, the general aim of this module is to introduce students to the geography, politics, and key social and historical issues that allow a complex understanding of contemporary Latin America.
-Other aims are to provide a multidisciplinary overview and understanding of post coloniality in Latin America, to provide context and initial knowledge of issues to be taught in other SPLAS modules, and finally to familiarize students with a wide range of sources and research resources on Latin America.
+In consonance with the overall aim of the degree offered in the School of Modern Languages, the general aim of this module is to introduce students to understand key historical processes that shape the present of Latin American countries and their peoples.
+The module will look at history in relation to geography, politics, and socio-economic issues allowing a complex understanding of Latin America.
+Other aims are to provide a multidisciplinary overview of key themes and challenges in Latin America, to offer different methodologies to understand the region, to provide context and initial knowledge of issues to be taught in other SPLAS modules, and to familiarise students with a wide range of sources and research resources on Latin America.

 Outline Of Syllabus

-The second half of the module presents a closer look at the political ideas and ideological trends that inspired political and social movements throughout the 20th century.
-The tense relationship between Latin America and the US is explored in its economic, social and political implications between 1950 and 1980.
+The second half of the module presents a closer look at the political ideas and ideological trends that inspired political and social movements throughout the end of the 19th to the 21st century.
+It explores the making of Latin America, the tense relationship between Latin America and the US with its economic, social and political implications, social movements, internal migrations and violence, to finish with democratic transitions and the “Pink tide”.
 The module ends with an exploration of current attempts to overcome major development challenges.

 Semester 1:

-- The encounter with the West.
-Spanish and Portugal Colonial expansion to the Americas
+• Violent encounters with the West.
+Spanish and Portugal Colonial expansion to the Americas and life in colonial times.

 Semester 2: